soverenio/docs/docs/source/getting-started/concepts.rst

 The authentication service authenticates Soveren gateway in Soveren cloud.

-The frontend implements the user account and dashboard to see a compound risk score, manage PIIs, APIs, subsystems, receive notifications on important events, and read how to mitigate possible weak points.
+The frontend implements the user account and dashboard to see a compound risk score, manage PIIs, see APIs and subsystems, receive notifications on important events, and read how to mitigate possible weak points.

 Supported PII types